omarreis/FiremonkeySensorFusion/README.md

 ## Usage samples

 * SensorFusionDemo1 - SImple sample in this repository.
 * BoatAttitude - A more elaborate sample.
-A boat model is target by a camera controlled by phone attitude.
+A boat 3d model is targeted by a camera controlled by phone attitude.
 Can be found at https://github.com/omarreis/BoatAttitude .
 The app illustrates how to use *quaternions* to set 3d object rotations, instead of manipulating RotationAngle.
-* Also in the same repository: sample *AirlinerAttitude* features an 3d airplane model.
+* Also in the same repository: sample *AirlinerAttitude* features an 3d airplane model, for the aviation inclined.
 .
 ## SensorFusionDemo screenshot.